 But, for me, it was a means to an end.
 Sure, some say that it was what made them successful.
 Well, maybe I wasn’t pretty enough.
-But, for whatever reason, I did not become “successful” from it.
-Instead, I became resented, envied, looked down upon, and hated for it.
+Instead, I became resented, envied, looked down upon, and down-right hated for it.
 Now, for you, it may be different.
 You may be loved, looked up to, envied, and inspiring.
 But, for me, that just wasn’t the case.

 Now, everyone’s circumstances are different.
 If you feel that it’s right for you, go for it.
 Just realize the possible consequences.
 However, my story goes something like this:

 Five years ago, I was in a financial pinch.
 My daughter was just one year old.
-I had recently separated from her Father.
-I was a young, single mother living in my mother’s house and living off my family’s dime with no job and no education.
-Yes, it’s exactly the situation you don’t want to find yourself in if you live in my county and are raised by my “social norms” in this American society, even within my deteriorating economy.
-But, nevertheless, there I was.
+I had recently separated from her father.
+I was a young, single mom living in my mother’s house and living off my family’s dime with no job and no education.

 Now, we’ll fast-forward four years.
-I’ve been a Sugar Baby now for four years.
+I’ve been a Sugar Baby now for that long.
 It’s made and broken some relationships.
-I am now well educated, but still without long-term employment.
+I am now better educated and employed.
 During my few, but genuine attempts to date, some men couldn’t fathom my “employment”, let alone even begin to understand it.
 So, in time, I withdrew from dating all together.
 I truly thought that I was better off alone.
-I spent many nights hating who I was, but I spent far more learning to love myself learn from the mistakes that I’ve made.
+I spent many nights hating who I was, but I spent far more learning to accept myself and learning from my mistakes.

-Needless to say, I wouldn’t wish it on anyone.
 It’s a heart-wrenching ordeal when you choose to be with another person over the one you’ve committed to- regardless of what that encounter entails.
 Somehow, it just feels wrong.
 It does if you’re in love, at least, And, of course, this only applies to those who are monogamous.
-I am, this.
-I am deeply, however misguided it may seem to others, irrevocably in love with this man.
-That meaning, no matter what the outcome of relationship may be, always and forever, I’m in love with him.
+I am that..

 So, my advice is this: